 For clarity, each line has been wrapped onto two lines; however, in the file these should be on single lines.
-The input section for this data appears as
+The input section for this data appears as:

 '''

 input

 {

 file "...";

 key string product {

 "appliances", "clothing", "electronics", "furniture"

 }

 string region;

 string state;

-string city;
+string state;

 string storeId;

 float sales [ enum product ] separator ':';

 float lastYear [ enum product ] separator ':';

-float target [ enum product ] separator ':';

 }

 '''

-Note: Since the arrays are fixed, the use of a colon separator for the arrays is not required; however, it might make it easier for a human to read the input.
+Note: Because the arrays are fixed, the use of a colon separator for the arrays is not required; however, it might make it easier for the user to read the input.